 These icons are visible next to the variable and indicate its “class.”

-Select a data source using the “@ symbol”
+You can also select a data source using the “@ symbol.”

 You now have access to the Runtime fields, HubSpot.Deal, HubSpot.Contact, and the HubSpot.Company fields for the template.
 Click into each dropdown and add the fields you need to the Template Editor using the drag-and-drop function.